-Essentially, the same writing principles that apply to blogs and other nonfiction, instructional formats apply to your knowledge base.
-Be clear, specific, and descriptive.
-The addition here is simply to link to as many helpful resources as possible and to prioritize readability and understandability over complexity and nuance.
+Essentially, the writing principles that apply to blogs and other nonfiction instructional formats apply to your knowledge base.

 But wait, that’s only for text-based articles.
 What about video content?

-While there is a debate around which is more effective -- text or video-based support content -- it’s generally best to combine both.
-People learn in different ways -- some prefer to read, while some prefer to watch.
+While there is a debate around which is more effective — text or video-based support content — it’s generally best to combine both.
+People learn differently; some prefer to read, while others prefer to watch.

 Here's how Craig Stoss, Technical Support Manager at Vidyard, explains the benefits of using video content in your knowledge base: